cgarbin/cot6930-natural-language-processing/assignment2/README.md

 More important is a possible imbalance across the datasets.
-The train and test datasets must have the same proportion of classes or the accuracy tests will not give a true measure of the model.
+The train and test datasets must have the same proportion of classes or the accuracy tests will not give a true measure of the model's accuracy with real-life data.

 Checking the proportion of classes across the datasets: